elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

      - No direct support for Kubernetes

-        * AWS does have ECS… which is sort of the same thing.
+        * AWS does have ECS... which is sort of the same thing.

 Notes: